spotfiresoftware/tibco-streaming-samples/MAINTENANCE.md

     mvn -PactiveAnsible versions:update-parent ...

+## Regenerating Sample Indices ##

+After a branch's parent versions are updated, you should update the indices, which will make sure that all the sample documentation is linked from the top, and the correct Streaming versions are mentioned.

+Run this command:

+    [ MVN_OPTIONS=...more mvn parameters... ] ./EPDev/update-indices

+You must be able to build all the samples locally because the updates require that all project depdendencies are available, including dependencies between the projects.
+So, Docker and Ansible need to be installed and functional because of the container technology samples.

+Then inspect the results, commit, and push.

 ## Futures ##

 It would be nice to get rid of the reliance on profiles because they